amasiero/chatbot-example/README.md

 # chatbot-example
-An example of watson chatbor using java-sdk
+An example of watson chatbot using java-sdk